 All of this module’s study materials are online.
 Online materials are composed of pages of text with images, (all with transcripts/subtitles)/diagrams/interactive media/animations/multiple choice self-assessed quizzes.
 Online materials also include links to external resources, online forums and online tutorial rooms.

 This module provides a range of learning events.
-Online tutorials are compulsory.
+Attendance and participation in the online tutorials is mandatory.
 Attendance at tutorials will help you consolidate your learning.
-Failure to participate in tuition activities may compromise your readiness to apply for entry to the NMC’s Profession Register at the end of this programme and affect your ability to work as a Registered Nurse.
+Failure to attend or participate in tuition activities may compromise your readiness to apply for entry to the NMC’s Professional Register at the end of this programme and affect your ability to work as a Registered Nurse.

 Working with others

-You will be required to work with other students in groups of no more than eight students.
+You will be required to work with other students in groups of approximately eight students.
 This includes contributing to the learning of others, looking at, and commenting on, others’ work, reflecting on others’ comments on your work, and/or working together with fellow learners on a project/task.

 Diagrams and other visual content

 The study materials contain some diagrams/graphs/photographs.
 Reading/interpreting these is an important part of the study of this module.
 Figure descriptions are provided for most figures.

 For each EBL tutorial you will be provided with learning materials to take you through your exploration of the module themes.
 The learning materials include a set of readings chosen specially for KYN210, audio-visual material, interactive activities and other material on external websites.

 In addition to the module materials you are required to search for, and make use of, third-party material online.
 In order to maximise learning using enquiry-based approaches, you are expected to seek information from other sources to inform scenarios or vignettes that you are working on.